-For more than 50 years, the 26th Marine Expeditionary Unit (MEU) has provided combatant commanders throughout the Mediterranean, Africa, Middle East and Southeast Asia region a forward presence, highly adaptive, crisis response Marine Air-Ground Task Force (MAGTF) capable of operations across the spectrum of conflict.
-Since its birth, the 26th Marine Expeditionary Unit has has conducted various deployments and participated in numerous contingency operations and training exercises alongside allies and partners.
+For more than 50 years, the 26th Marine Expeditionary Unit (MEU) (Special Operations Capable) has provided combatant commanders throughout the Mediterranean, Africa, Middle East and Southeast Asia region a forward presence, highly adaptive, crisis response Marine Air-Ground Task Force (MAGTF) capable of operations across the spectrum of conflict.
+Since its birth, the 26th Marine Expeditionary Unit (Special Operations Capable) has has conducted various deployments and participated in numerous contingency operations and training exercises alongside allies and partners.

 April 24, 1967 -- The 26th Marine Expeditionary Unit (MEU) activated for a short mission, which was the norm during this period.
 It was quickly deactivated on October 20, 1967.